ErpNetDocs/tech/whats-new/v26-2/social-interaction/index.md

 <br>➡️ To have Favorites, you need to mark the objects as such again.

 2.Second impact refers to the creation of Notifications.
 Tagged objects deliver chat/comment event notifications only.
-<br>➡️ To continue receiving update or implicit notifications, mark important objects as Follow or Favorite.
+<br>➡️ To continue receiving update or implicit notifications, mark important objects as Following or Favorite.
 >[IN DETAILS](../breaking-changes/follows-and-notifications.md)

 ## Notable features